atteneder/glTFast/Documentation~/UpgradeGuides.md

 ### New Logging

-During loading and instantiation, glTFast used to log messages (infos, warnings and errors) directly to Unity's console.
+During loading and instantiation, *Unity glTFast* used to log messages (infos, warnings and errors) directly to Unity's console.
 The new logging solution allows you to:

-- Omit glTFast logging completely to avoid clogging the message log
+- Omit *Unity glTFast* logging completely to avoid clogging the message log
 - Retrieve the logs to process them (e.g. reporting analytics or inform the user properly)

 See [Logging](ImportRuntime.md#logging) above.

 ### Scene based instantiation

-glTFast 4.0 introduces scene-based instantiation.
+*Unity glTFast* 4.0 introduces scene-based instantiation.
 While most glTF assets contain only one scene they could consist of multiple scenes and optionally have one of declared the default scene.

 The old behaviour was, that all of the glTF's content was loaded.
 The new interface allows you to load the default scene or any scene of choice.
 If none of the scenes was declared the default scene (by setting the `scene` property), no objects are instantiated (as defined in the glTF specification).